Not already a member? join us

 Helpline: 01252 542029

 Research indicates that as many as one in 70 UK children may be allergic to peanuts.
 Occasionally the symptoms are severe and they may even be life-threatening.
-Other foods, such as egg, milk, fish, tree nuts and kiwifruit are also implicated.
-This is understandably alarming for schools.
+Peanut is not the only food capable of triggering severe allergic reactions.
+Others include egg, milk, fish, shellfish, tree nuts and kiwifruit.
+Many more may be implicated on rare occasions.

 The good news is that even the most severe form of allergy (anaphylaxis) is very definitely manageable.
 The vast majority of the children affected are happily accommodated in mainstream schools thanks to good communication among parents, school staff, doctors and education authorities.
 With sound precautionary measures and support from the staff, school life may continue as normal for all concerned.